 - The person is mistaken about the sexual nature of the act

-- The person is mistaken about the identify of any other person involved in the act
+- The person is mistaken about the identity of any other person involved in the act

 - The person believes that the act is for medical or hygienic purposes

 Other than charges of rape, or rape by compelling sexual penetration, persons may face charges for the following sexual offences:

 - Assault with intent to commit a sexual offence